 ABA Law Student Division is the largest professional student organization in the country with 43,000 members.
 The Editorial Board of the ABA Law Student Division oversees and writes content for Student Lawyer and the production of ABA Law Student Podcast.

-Lisa, as Legal Talk Network's Director of Partnerships, is the bridge between show sponsors and the production team.
+Lisa, as Legal Talk Network's Director of Partnerships & Marketing, is the bridge between show sponsors and the production team.
 She helps sponsors develop their message and choose the most effective shows for reaching their target audience.
 Lisa has consulted with clients in both digital marketing and traditional broadcast media, and loves podcasting because the medium celebrates creativity and makes room for diverse content.
 She loves driving fast and lives at Lake Tahoe with her family.